Pumping Marvellous Foundation

-The condition affects up to 930,000 people across the UK.
-This figure doesn’t include, carers and families that manage the consequences of heart failure on a daily basis.
+Heart failure affects up to 920,000 people across the UK.
 Prognosis is often poor and symptoms are debilitating.
-People who have heart failure have to manage the physical symptoms however the psychological impact of the condition needs managing as well.
-There is a lack of focus, engagement and action.
-The condition presents a tsunami of challenges for health economies and patients alike.
+People who have heart failure have to manage both their physical and psychological symptoms.
+There is a lack of focus, engagement and action and this presents a tsunami of challenges for health economies and patients.

 The Pumping Marvellous Foundation was founded by a patient

-The charity was founded by Nick Hartshorne-Evans.
-Nick was 39 when diagnosed with the condition after a viral attack on his heart.
-He was dismayed that there was not a charity focussed on the needs of the patient.
-He set the organisation up to advocate, provide help and support for people and their families having to manage HF.
+Founded by Nick Hartshorne-Evans who was 39 when diagnosed with the condition after a viral attack on his heart.
+Dismayed that there was not a charity focussed on the needs of the patient he set the organisation up to advocate and provide help and support for people and their families having to manage HF.
 The Pumping Marvellous Foundation is led by it’s Patients.
 It is guided by it’s world class HF specialists on it’s Clinical Board led by Professor Martin Cowie of Imperial College, London.

 Our most popular pages